j3ys5k/ineedtoponder/content/solutions-for-back-pain-tension-and-other-pain.md

 seotitle: Solutions for Back Pain, Tension and Other Pain
 title: " Solutions for Back Pain, Tension and Other Pain"
 author: James Semczuk
-date: 2019-03-17T00:00:00.000Z
+date: 2020-05-18T00:00:00.000Z
 description: "A guide to what is effective in regards to back pain and tension.
-Compiled from years of research and first hand experience. "
+Compiled from years of research and first hand experience."
+images:
+-solutions-backpain.jpg"
 ---
 ![Back Pain](/images/solutions-backpain.jpg)

 ## The Purpose of This Article

 *Although I use the word ‘Back’ Pain… I’m going to be using it as an umbrella term for muscle, neck, and shoulder pain as well.
 For years now I’ve struggled with a lot of pain and tension largely from not moving enough.
 And so have a lot of you.
-Nearly everyone I’ve talked to who works a desk job at some point been troubled with back, neck, shoulder, wrist pain, or just felt crappy from being immobile for long periods.*
+Nearly everyone I’ve talked to who works a desk job at some point has been troubled with back, neck, shoulder, wrist pain, or just felt crappy from being immobile for long periods.*

 *I’ve seen so many people just resign themselves to living with pain (“I guess I’m just old now!”), or worse chase their tails trying ineffective and often expensive solutions only to end up right back where they started.
 I’ve been researching it for a long time and I wanted to put together this condensed guide for others to easily get to some of the more effective (and cost effective) solutions, without having to wade through all the misinformation out there.
 Unfortunately there’s not really a pre-defined universally agreed process that someone can go through who has back pain.
 So this article will attempt to put together a practical working solution until we find out something better.*